mihirbachhav025/mihirbachhav025.github.io/_posts/2025-06-14-SQL Window Functions.md

 <br>
-If you see in the result without frame clause the last value is the last value of the default frame,ie undbounded preceding to current row and results in always value of the current row
+If you see in the result without the frame clause, the last value is the last value of the default frame, ie, unbounded preceding to the current row, and results in always the value of the current row.

 <br>